-- 1. Committing to a transparent and predictable science-based risk management process. - 2.
-Committing to a risk-based approach with efficient risk assessment and management and moving away from a hazard-based approach that does not consider actual risks for human health and the environment. - 3.Ensuring workable MRLs being set in coherence with CODEX and international rules to limit the negative impact of MRLs set at default level on trade, and improving the application procedure for setting an Import Tolerance with simplified data requirements. - 4.
-Ensuring harmonised application and implementation of EU legislation and guidance by Member States, without excessive national restrictions not based on sound science. - 5.
-Facilitating mutual recognition of the authorisations of PPPs and improving the current zonal system for a proper inter-zonal cooperation. - 6.Ensuring workable timelines for stakeholders to give their input and data, and aligning procedures and timelines between both regulations. - 7.Strengthening the European Commission administrative capacities on pesticides legislation and increase efforts for a more efficient collaboration between national competent authorities.
+- 1. Committing to a transparent and predictable science-based risk management process, so that approvals of PPPs are based on the actual risks presented in use rather than any intrinsic properties of the active substance. - 2.
+Committing to a risk-based approach with efficient risk assessment and management so that approvals of PPPs are based on the actual risks presented in use rather than any intrinsic properties of the active substance.
+The EU needs to move away from a hazard-based approach that does not consider actual risks for human health and the environment - 3.
+Ensuring workable MRLs being set in coherence with CODEX and international rules to limit the negative impact of MRLs set at default level on trade, and improving the application procedure for setting an Import Tolerance with simplified data requirements - 4.
+Ensuring harmonised application and implementation of EU legislation and guidance by Member States, without excessive national restrictions not based on sound science - 5.
+Facilitating mutual recognition of the authorisations of PPPs and improving the current zonal system for a proper inter-zonal cooperation. - 6.
+Ensuring workable timelines for stakeholders to give their input and data, and aligning procedures and timelines between both regulations - 7.
+Strengthening the European Commission administrative capacities on pesticides legislation and increase efforts for a more efficient collaboration between national competent authorities.